popbones/firefox/mobile/android/gradle/plugins/nimbus-gradle-plugin/README.md

 This directory contains a Gradle plugin for that wraps Nimbus FML.
-It was copied from https://github.com/mozilla/application-services/tree/main/tools/nimbus-gradle-plugin.
-This commit holds an exact copy of the plugin - other than this paragraph in this README.
-Thus, it doesn't work in this state, but exists so that `blame` etc is better able to track the history of changes across the repos.

 It knows how to process feature manifest definitions and generate Kotlin bindings for the configured features.

-This directory contains a Gradle plugin for that wraps Nimbus FML.
-It knows how to process feature manifest definitions and generate Kotlin bindings for the configured features.
+It has been forked into mozilla-firefox from the [A-S Repo](https://github.com/mozilla/application-services/tree/main/tools/nimbus-gradle-plugin)

-This is mostly a thin wrapper around the actual code generator whose implementation lives in [A-S Nimbus FML.](https://github.com/mozilla/application-services/tree/main/components/support/nimbus-fml).
+This is mostly a thin wrapper around the actual code generator whose implementation lives in either:

+* hopefully in services/app-services/components/support/nimbus-fml and built by mach.
+* otherwise from [the application-services repo](https://github.com/mozilla/application-services/tree/main/components/support/nimbus-fml) and published as a taskcluster artifact, then downloaded locally.